eraka93/travel-planner/README.md

 - `TypeScript` : A statically typed superset of JavaScript for enhanced code quality.
 - `HTML` : The foundation of the application's user interface, providing the structure and markup for the different pages and components.
 - `CSS` : Used to enhance styling and layout.

+## Architecture

+The "Travel Planner - FIND & TRAVEL" application follows a component-based architecture using React and Redux.
+It is designed to provide a seamless user experience for planning travel adventures.
+The application consists of the following main components:

+1. **App**: The entry point of the application that handles routing and renders other components based on the current URL.

+2. **Home Page**: Renders the home page, displaying a list of countries available for exploration.

+3. **Countries Page**: Displays a list of all countries, allowing users to click on a specific country to view more detailed information.

+4. **Country Page**: Shows essential information about a specific country, including basic details and a YouTube video showcasing popular destinations in that country.

+5. **Error Page**: Displays an error page when there is an issue with fetching data or encountering an error during the user's interaction with the application.

+6. **Comments Component**: Enables users to leave comments and share their travel experiences related to a particular country.

+7. **Loading Component**: Displays a loading spinner while data is being fetched from external APIs.

 ## Project Structure